Cell therapy for GvHD after an allogeneic transplant

 Near future solution: gene therapy for severe combined immunodeficiency (SCID)

 In patients suffering from genetic defects in the blood forming system, cells of the immune system fail to develop properly.
 Severe combined immunodeficiency (SCID) is the collective term for this group of rare diseases.
 Infants with such gene defects usually die within the first two years of life unless effective treatment is given.
 The curative treatment option is limited to stem cell transplantation with the risk of developing graft-versus-host disease.
 Recently, gene therapy using the patient’s own stem cells has become an option to treat these infants.
 In gene therapy, small pieces of normal DNA are inserted to correct the genetic defect in the child’s own hematopoietic stem cells.
-LUMC researchers are currently designing DNA vectors for the most common category of genetic defects, RAG-SCID and clinical trials are projected to commence in early 2019.
+LUMC researchers are currently designing DNA vectors for the most common category of genetic defects, RAG-SCID.
+The project RECOMB studying gene therapy for RAG-SID started in early 2019.

 Technology platform: viral vectors